LPetro/karpenter/hack/orbdebuggingtool/README.md

 ## Running ORB
 The following section assumes you have met all the [prerequisites](#prereqs): Karpenter is up and running with the PV you have created and mounted to your cluster.
 <!-- TODO: Add feature-flag in.
 Include here the instructions for how to enable/disable feature. -->
-Once Karpenter is running, it will automatically log all provisioning scheduling data to your mounted PV as:
+Once Karpenter is running, it will automatically log all provisioning scheduling data every reconcile cycle to your mounted PV as:
 -  `SchedulingInputBaseline_`\<timestamp\>`.log`,
 - `SchedulingInputDifferences_`\<starting-timestamp\>`_`\<ending-timestamp\>`.log`, and
 - `SchedulingMetadata_`\<starting-timestamp\>`_`\<ending-timestamp\>`.log`